mcandre/tinyrick/README.md

 Look at my pants! tinyrick!
 You think my pants are one size fits all?
 No, of course not!
 So get the pants that fit you.
 Get a `tinyrick.rs` that fits your workflow.
 Task dependency trees, get em while they're hot!
 Segfaults, get em while they're not.
 Smarter, butter, faster, stranger.

 Don't shell out, lib out.
-Your build is more portable that way.
-Holy Maven, put that foot on some ice!
-Who knows, maybe fair market feet prices will go up next year! tinyricktinyricktinyrick.
+Your build is more portable that way. tinyricktinyricktinyrick.
 If you look closely, that last period is actually a *micro* rick rendered in ASCII; even tinier tinyrick!

 # CRATE